quartx-analytics/calllogger/docs/plugins.rst

 Plugin API
 ----------

-.. autoclass:: quartx_call_logger.plugins.Plugin
+.. autoclass:: quartx_call_logger.plugins.Plugin()
     :members:
     :exclude-members: timeout, timeout_decay, max_timeout, logger

     .. attribute:: timeout
         :annotation: = 10

-        The timeout setting in seconds
+        The timeout setting in seconds.
+Can be changed in the user config.

     .. attribute:: timeout_decay
         :annotation: = 1.5

-        The timeout decay, used to increase the timeout after each failed connection
+        The timeout decay, used to increase the timeout after each failed connection.
+Can be changed in the user config.

     .. attribute:: max_timeout
         :annotation: = 300

-        The max timeout in seconds, the timeout will not decay past this point
+        The max timeout in seconds, the timeout will not decay past this point.
+Can be changed in the user config.

+    .. attribute:: base_timeout
+        :annotation: = 10

+        The base timeout value without decay

     .. attribute:: logger
         :annotation: = logging.Logger